Attributes manager & My user info

 Click IMPORT to finish.
 Usually, users' details will be updated in a few minutes.
 In very rare cases, the process may take up to several hours.

 If you want to restore all original values (i.e. values from your organization's Azure Active Directory) to CodeTwo Azure AD cache, clear all the values (cells) in the CSV file except the first row with attribute names.
 Then import the file to the CodeTwo cache by clicking Import from CSV and selecting the Import & overwrite option.
 From now on, your organization's email signatures will include the same attributes that are present in your tenant's Azure Active Directory.

 To restore an original value from your Azure AD, simply clear an appropriate cell in the CSV file.

 1. Microsoft Excel incorrectly displays my data exported into the CSV file (e.g. all data is in one column).
 How can I fix it?

 This problem is most likely related to an incorrect character used to separate values in a CSV file which is set according to your locale settings.
 Instead of changing the locale settings (not recommended), you can try to open the exported CSV file using the following alternative method:

 - Launch Microsoft Excel and choose Blank workbook.

-- Navigate to your CSV file exported from the User attributes manager and click Import.
+- Navigate to your CSV file exported from the Attributes manager and click Import.

 - Finally, once you update the file, remember to save it as CSV UTF-8 (Comma delimited).
-If you leave the default Excel format (xlsx), you won't be able to import your updated CSV file back to the User attributes manager.
+If you leave the default Excel format (xlsx), you won't be able to import your updated CSV file back to the Attributes manager.

 2. Data import from the CSV file fails.
 Why?